 UNEMPLOYED RIOTS - SHEFFIELD 1922

-Whilst I was researching a bit about Thomas Jessop, the main benefactor in the building of Jessops Hospital for Women in Sheffield, I came across a report in the New York Times referring to a riot that had occurred outside the company's works the previous day - May 15th 1922
+Whilst I was researching an article about Thomas Jessop, the main benefactor in the building of Jessops Hospital for Women in Sheffield, I came across a report in the New York Times referring to a riot that had occurred outside the company's works the previous day - May 15th 1922

 It is a well known phrase that working class history is a hidden history and it looks as though this is a case in point.
 None of the local history books I checked mentioned anything to do with the riots and so I was even more surprised when I cam across an article in the The London Times dated 18th August 1922 about yet another riot in Sheffield three months later.
 The two incidents seem to share a certain familiarity!